takwasouid/Prosit2/README.md

 		|   └── Omnivore.java
 		└── main
                     └── ZooManagement.java
-**Down below, you can find the project structure of Employees Management:**
+**Down below, you can find the project structure of Employees Management:**📚

 	Java-Prosits
 	├── README.md